stoeps13/connections-doc/source/admin/install/t_uninstall_console-mode.md

     -   Because some of these files might be used by other programs, it is possible that you are not allowed to remove all of the following files.
     1. Connections installation files: [connections\_root](../plan/i_ovr_r_directory_conventions.md)

+        !!! note
-        **Note:** If you did not install Connections in the default directory, delete the directory where you installed the product.
+    If you did not install Connections in the default directory, delete the directory where you installed the product.

     2. Connections shared data: Delete the directories that you specified for shared data when you installed Connections.

     3. Connections local data: On each node, delete the directories that you specified for local data when you installed Connections.

+        !!! note
-        **Note:** Deleting Connections data files makes the original deployment unrecoverable.
+    Deleting Connections data files makes the original deployment unrecoverable.
 If you plan to reinstall Connections and use your old data, do not delete the data files.

     4. Connections configuration files: Delete the [profile\_root](../plan/i_ovr_r_directory_conventions.md)/config/cells/cell\_name/LotusConnections-config directory, where cell\_name is the name of your WebSphere Application Server cell.